JAGUARAVI/ReflectNexusWrapper/readme.md

 player.play(query: string, data?: PlayMetaData)
 // Play music. now - whether you want to push the track to the first position in queue

-player.connect(source?: Discord.Message | Discord.Interaction, channel?: Discord.VoiceChannel)
+player.connect(source?: Discord.Message , channel?: Discord.VoiceChannel)
 // Connects the player to a VoiceChannel

 player.pause(); // Pauses the player